7 Spots Melanoma May Be Hiding

 Skin cancer is the most common type of cancer in the U.S., and melanoma is the most serious type of skin cancer.
 Although it accounts for just 2% of all skin cancers, melanoma causes the most deaths from skin cancer.
-Melanomas, like other skin cancers, are most treatable when caught at their earliest stages before the cancer has spread.1,2
+Melanomas are most treatable when caught at their earliest stages before the cancer has spread.1,2 Thus, it's important to check the atypical locations where melanoma may be hiding.

 You may think the scalp is only a target for melanoma for people who are bald or have thinning hair, but in fact, melanoma can hide even under those with long tresses.
 The American Cancer Society recommends using a comb and hairdryer to part hair and inspect the scalp.